GerardMartinez02/Particle-System/README.md

   - Press 1: Activate Lasser Particle

- Looped particle that is destroyed by time
+ Looped particle that is destroyed by time.

  - Press 2: Activate Explosion Particle